 - Step 2: We detect the local minima and maxima in the DOG pyramid with a one pixel neighborhood.
 As shown in the picture on the right, where "x" marks the current pixel, we have 8 neighbors in the same plane and 9 neighbors from each the plane above and below.
 If the pixel is a maxima or minima in this neighborhood, mark it as such.
-Otherwise dismiss the pixel. - Starting with 5 Gaussian blurred images in each octave, we created 4 DOG images which now create 2 extrema images at each octave. - To thin out the number of keypoints, we dismiss all pixels whose value in the DOG is smaller than a threshold (these are points in the "flat").
-We further dismiss all edges by considering their gradients.
+Otherwise dismiss the pixel. - Starting with 5 Gaussian blurred images in each octave, we create 4 DOG images which now create 2 extrema images at each octave. - To thin out the number of keypoints, we dismiss all pixels whose value in the DOG is smaller than a threshold (these are points in the "flat").
+We further dismiss all edges by considering the gradients.
 An edge has big gradient orthogonal to the edge, and a small gradient along the edge.
 But we are interested in corner points with two big gradients. - The output of step 2 is a set of keypoints with location and scale. - Step 3: To construct a rotation invariant feature, we need to calculate a major orientation for the keypoint.
-SIFT accumulates a local histogram of gradient directions from the neighborhood of the keypoint.
-The area of the neighborhood window is proportional to the scale.
-A gradient direction is added to the histogram with its magnitude as the weight.
+SIFT accumulates a local histogram of gradient directions is added to the histogram with its magnitude as the weight.
 Finally, the histogram bin with the highest value corresponds to the dominant direction (if there are ties, use all directions). - SIFT uses the dominant direction to normalize feature gathering as shown in the next step.
 If several directions are found, it constructs features for all directions.
 The normalization allows us to compare keypoints found from different viewpoints with a simple metric. - The dominant direction of the keypoint is not necessarily its gradient direction.